lowjack98/frontend-nanodegree-mobile-portfolio/README.md

   5. Used `https://tinyjpg.com/` to compress pizza.png
 6. Added requestAnimationFrame to throttle scroll event listener per a recommendation from the discussion forum.
 7. Moved variable declaration for pizzasDiv outside loop on line 475.
 8. Modified function changeSliderLabel.
-Changed querySelector to getElementByClassName.
+Changed querySelector to getElementsByClassName.